ColumbiaRoad/net-impact-bot/README.md

 ### Option 2 (New): AWS Lambda Deployment (via AWS SAM)

-This project now supports running it as an AWS Lambda function, managed by AWS SAM (Serverless Application Model).
+This project supports running the API as an AWS Lambda function, managed using [AWS SAM (Serverless Application Model)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

 Set the environment variable `USE_AWS_LAMBDA=true` to run in Lambda mode.
 When enabled, Redis and pino-pretty logging are disabled to ensure compatibility with the Lambda runtime.

 #### Prerequisites

 - [An AWS account, AWS Identity and Access Management (IAM) credentials, IAM access key pair, and AWS Command Line Interface (AWS CLI) to configure AWS credentials.](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html)
+  **Note:** In this project, AWS credentials are only required for GitHub Actions deployments and it is advisable to create a dedicated IAM user for this.
+For local development and testing, it should be okay to skip this step as SAM CLI runs Lambda functions and API Gateway locally using Docker.
+However, if SAM CLI does not work without doing these prerequisites, please proceed with this step.
 - [Install AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 - Install esbuild globally if you haven't yet:

 ```